ArmandSlabbert/finance-templates/README.md

 ### Governance
 - [SOP 11 – Controls & Escalation](./11%20-%20Controls%20%26%20Escalation/)

+---

 ## 🚀 Where to Start
 If you are new to the repository, begin with:

 👉 **SOP 01 – Month-End Close**

-It provides the backbone that connects all other finance processes.
+It provides the backbone that links journals, reconciliations, compliance, reporting, and governance.

+---

+## Who This Is For
+• Finance Managers
+• Financial Controllers
+• Accountants
+• Auditors
+• Operators building structured finance environments

+---

-## Tools
+## Tools Used
-Excel, PDF
+Primarily Excel-based operational control tools supported by Word/PDF documentation.

+---

 ## Disclaimer
-All data is anonymised or dummy data.
-For portfolio and educational purposes only.
+All content uses anonymised or dummy information and is provided for portfolio and educational purposes only.